-“I’m fine,” snapped Laurel, pulling herself back to standing, ignoring the hand Tristan extended to help her up.
-“Ok, my turn,” huffed Laurel.
+“I’m fine,” she snapped, pulling herself back to standing and ignoring the hand Tristan extended to help her up.
+“Ok, my turn,” Laurel huffed.
 She looked like she might be sick.

 Isobel cast a loose-lips jinx, only to be pushed back several feet at the force of Laurel’s Shield Charm.

 “Very g-g-good,” stammered Quirrel and Laurel glanced around vengefully.

 Quirrel concluded the lesson by offering the point Isobel had made in her first essay (she’d noted that Protego would likely be useless against West African fire magic).
 Under different circumstances, this would have made Isobel swell with pride.

 Isobel made it nearly to the Entrance Hall before she realized she’d lost track of Laurel.
 She waited by the front doors, where Emily joined her in short time.
 Laurel finally bounced toward them some minutes later; her sudden foul mood had vanished.